bobatkey/CS316-17/README.md

 the code from each lecture in this repository after each lecture, interspersed with commentary covering what we talked about.

-- [Lecture 1](lectures/Lec01.hs) : Programs made of equations; running them
+- [Lecture 1](lectures/Lec01.hs) (with notes) : Data and Pattern Matching
-- Lecture 2: Standard types and classes.
+- [Lecture 2](lectures/Lec02.md) (notes in progress) : Standard types and classes.
+[The GHCi trace of the lecture](lectures/Lec02-trace.txt).
+- [Lecture 3](lectures/Lec03.hs) (notes in progress) : Defining functions
+- Lecture 4 : List comprehensions
+- Lecture 5 : Recursive functions
+- Lecture 6 : Higher-order functions

 ### Tutorials